Have you ever heard – or said – the phrase “I’m too busy for social”?

 It’s important to have a content creation program in place that follows your editorial calendar.
 In fact, companies that post new blogs 3-4 times a week tend to generate five times more traffic!
 You can also schedule these posts out in advance (check out our WordPress plugin for social media scheduling that lets your schedule social posts before your blog goes live).

 If you are not the one creating these blog posts, make sure the content your writers and thought leaders are creating matches your social media strategy and vice-versa.
-Other content that should be utilized include white papers, consideration checklists, short videos, case studies and infographics.
+Other contents that should be utilized include white papers, consideration checklists, short videos, case studies and infographics.
 Interesting content is one of the top three reasons people follow brands; a variety of materials will yield more interest on your feeds.

 Every week, analyze each of your social media platforms to discover what drives engagement for your brand.
-Test when your target audience is most active and analyze what content resonates in order to create higher engagement levels and a better user experience for your followers.
+Test when your target audience is most active and analyze what content resonates in order to create higher engagement levels and better user experience for your followers.
 Discovering the key trends and higher interactions will help you use your time and resources wisely.
 Be sure to measure the click-through-rates, new followers, and conversions in a custom-created report.

 Connect With Employee Advocates